 The Student Advisory Council consists of twelve (12) student representatives from UMUC locations worldwide and includes both undergraduate and graduate students.
-Student Advisory Council representatives serve on the overall University Advisory Council, the Graduate Council, and the Undergraduate Curriculum Committee.
+Student Advisory Council representatives serve on the overall University Advisory Council.
 The Student Advisory Council provides senior management with critical input on a wide variety of institutional initiatives that affect students and student life at UMUC.
-To learn more about the Student Advisory Council or contact a representative, students should visit the Web page at www. umuc. edu/gov/stac.
+To learn more about the Student Advisory Council or contact a representative, students should visit the Web page at www.umuc.edu/gov/stac.